historic-trails/website/docs/sites/alexander-majors-house.md

   image-url="alexander-majors-house-1860.PNG"
 %}

-His old friend Buffalo Bill Cody arranged in publishing a book "Majors ś seventy years on the frontier" in 1893 by Rand McNally, which was one of the great narratives about the frontier west.
-Alexander Majors died in January 1900 in Chicago and his body was buried in Union Cemetery next to his first wife in Kansas city [^Morton2012g].
+His old friend Buffalo Bill Cody arranged the publication of Majors' memoirs, *Seventy Years on the Frontier*, in 1893.
+Alexander Majors died in January 1900 in Chicago and his body was buried in Union Cemetery next to his first wife in Kansas City.[^Morton2012g]

-## Architectural style of the house
+## Architectural Style
 {% include figure.html
   class="img-right"
   width="33%"